AdityaSamavedam/student2/_posts/2023-10-02-Collegeboard.md

 symmetric encryption - a type of encryption where only one key (a secret key) is used to both encrypt and decrypt electronic data.

 crowdsourcing - collecting services, ideas or content through the contributions of a large group of people

+Quiz corrections:

+Question 46:
+The answer is D because it is impossible to create an algorithm to solve an undecidable problem for all programs and inputs.

+Question 50:
+The answer is B, as when the variable is being iterated through the entire list sequentially, which means that it should be a linear search.

+Question 58:
+The answer is A because some problems cannot be solved in a reasonable amount of time.

+Question 64:
+The answer is B and C. D is wrong because cloud storage sites allow users to share files easily, which could lead to increased concerns about copyrighted materials being illegally distributed online.